alxmrtnz/alxmrtnz.github.io/_posts/work/2018-4-13-tap-in-guide.md

 ### Technologies
 Tap In is built using React, React Native, JavaScript, Python, and Django.
 While I mainly contribute to the React web app, I also helped launch the initial React Native app and now maintain it along with developer David Pett.

-The Tap In API, built by <a href="https://twitter.com/minnepixel" target="_blank" class="link--text-in-p">Clint McMahon</a>, supplies data via <a href="https://football-api.com/" target="_blank" class="link--text-in-p">Football API</a> in order to provide users with live match events such as goals, yellow/red cards, and stubstitutions.
+The Tap In API, built by <a href="https://twitter.com/minnepixel" target="_blank" class="link--text-in-p">Clint McMahon</a>, supplies data via <a href="https://football-api.com/" target="_blank" class="link--text-in-p">Football API</a> in order to provide users with live match events such as goals, yellow/red cards, and substitutions.

 React has proved to be a very useful library for building and managing components.
 Not only that, but by building our app in React Native, much of the front-end structure translates between the two environments, allowing us to quickly ship new features.